Napoli Teatro Festival Italia: European Theatre Company

 The European Theatre Company was created in 2008, promoted by the Napoli Teatro Festival Italia, as a work project on languages, multicultural issues and blending of different theatrical traditions.
 It is not a stabile company, but an ensemble of actors from different European countries, who all act in their own language.
 Every year the project is committed to a different director and it is aimed to the production of a play which is promoted by the Napoli Teatro Festival Italia.
 In 2008 the company, entrusted to Virginio Liberti and Annaliso Bianco, brought on stage a representation of The Trojan Women.
 In 2009 it was entrusted to David Lescot, who wrote and directed the play L’Européenne, which was produced in collaboration with the Théâtre de la Ville theatre in Paris.
 For the 2010 edition, the English director Alexander Zeldin will bring on stage Romeo and Juliet, produced in collaboration with the Théâtre de la Ville theatre in Paris, the National Theatre Studio in London and the Teatro Stabile in Naples, involving Italian and English artists along with second generation citizens, belonging to communities that have been in Italy for many years.

 Environmental commitment

-The Napoli Teatro Festival Italia has reached the highest standards in eco-compatibility: from the first edition the Festival has obtained the certification requested based on ISO 14001 (environmental management systems) and EMAS (communitary system of eco-management).
+The Napoli Teatro Festival Italia has reached the highest standards in eco-compatibility: from the first edition the Festival has obtained the certification requested based on ISO 14001 (environmental management systems) and EMAS (community system of eco-management).
 The Festival's sustainable ecological management has been guaranteed by monitoring the environmental impact of its activities, from the functioning of its offices to the production of the set designs, from the construction sites to the transportation, the use of electric power and other polluting factors.
 Moreover, part of the Festival's electrical needs are covered by the use of solar power, produced in a photovoltaic plant currently under construction.